vitorabner/decoraki/README.md

 npm run gulp watch
 ```

-## Collada Format
+## File format

 Decoraki only supports 3D collada(.dae) format.
-If you have another file format don't worry, it's very easy to convert.
+If you have another 3D file format, don't worry, it's very easy to convert.
 You can use softwares like SketchUp, Blender and Collada Exporter for Unity3D.

 ## How it works